Importing, exporting, and modifying routes

 • Combine multiple routes into one larger route.

 These manipulations are done by treating a route as a series of points.
-A route in the SDK can contain two kinds of points:
+A route in the SDK can contain two types of points:

 • Waypoints are locations that a route can be planned to pass through.
 They generate arrival events when the driver reaches them.
-For example, these waypoints could be places that a driver wants to visit on a road trip or delivery locations for a cargo van.
+For example, these waypoints could represent places a driver wants to visit on a road trip or delivery locations for a cargo van.

 • Supporting points are geographical points that define the geometry of an existing route.

-• Planning a new route that passes through the route’s waypoints.
+• Plan a new route that passes through the route’s waypoints.

-• Reconstructing the route from its supporting points.
-This results in a route with a similar geometry to the original.
+• Reconstruct the route from its supporting points.
+This results in a route with geometry similar to the original.
 The returned RoutePlanningResponse can be used in the SDK like any other route.
-To include waypoints when reconstructing a route in this way, divide the geometry into legs that connect the waypoints, and pass them as a list of RouteLegOptions instances.
+To include waypoints during route reconstruction, divide the geometry into legs that connect the waypoints, and pass them as a list of RouteLegOptions instances.

-This tutorial contains code snippets to do all of these things except for planning a new route, which is explained in the Waypoints and custom routes guide.
+This tutorial contains code snippets for all of the above actions, except for planning a new route, which is explained in the Waypoints and custom routes guide.

 Constructing a route from a GPX file

-To use a route from a GPX file, first extract the route data from it.
-Use a third-party GPX file parser library to do so.
+To use a route from a GPX file, first extract the route data using a third-party GPX file parser library.
 This example uses com.github.ticofab:android-gpx-parser:v2.2.0.

 1val parser = io.ticofab.androidgpxparser.parser.GPXParser()